microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ### Pipeline

-The pipeline has two triggers: Creating a `release/vulkan/<version>` branch; or manually in the github UI.
-When creating a new branch, SPIRV-Headers and SPIRV-Tools, will automatically update to the most recent commit.
-When triggering manually this step is optional.
-The pipelines performs the following
+The pipeline has two triggers: creating a `release/vulkan/<version>` branch, or a manual run from the GitHub UI.
+The pipeline performs the following actions:
-actions:

-1. **Update dependencies (optional).** SPIRV-Headers and SPIRV-Tools are updated to the most common commit and such reference is updated in `known_good.json`.
+1. **Update dependencies.** SPIRV-Headers and SPIRV-Tools are updated to the commit recorded in `known_good.json`.
-   This step is executed automatically when creating a release branch, or it can be opted in when triggered manually.

-2. **Build.** DXC is configured and built with SPIRV code generation and the SPIRV tests enabled, it also builds required test dependent tools, such as: `spirv-val`.
+2. **Build.** DXC is configured and built with SPIRV code generation and the SPIRV tests enabled.
+It also builds the tools the tests depend on, such as `spirv-val`.

-3. **Test.** All tests available for SPIRV in DXC repo are run in this stage.
+3. **Test.** All of the SPIRV tests available in the DXC repo are run in this
-   This includes: lit tests, google tests and TAEF tests.
-The generated code is also validated by `spirv-val`.
-This stage is non blocking, meaning a release candidate will be published in the pipeline artifact section even if test fails.
+   stage: the lit tests, the googletest unit tests, and the TAEF tests.
+The generated code is also validated with `spirv-val`.
+This stage is non-blocking: a release candidate is published as a pipeline artifact even if some tests fail.
-   This is done to not block further testing that might be unaffected by such tests failures.

 4. **Publish.** The DXC binary, a machine-readable manifest, and the per-tool test reports are published as a single artifact, named `dxc_rc_<version>`.

-### Release Manifest
+### Release manifest

 The manifest records the DXC commit, the SPIRV-Headers and SPIRV-Tools commits the candidate was built against, the per-tool results, and a single `validated` flag